edwardchuah1975/FDiag/README.md

 the A*Star Computational Resource Centre (ACRC).
 The source of the earlier version of FDiag can be obtained from this webpage: http://software.ihpc.a-star.edu.sg/projects/FDiag/FDiag.php.

 FDiag is a living project for which there are several plans to extend FDiag significantly in the coming months.
-If you are interested in research in log-analysis and/or development and use of FDiag and/or collaboration, please send anyone of us below an email.
+If you are interested in research in log-analysis, development and use of FDiag, and/or collaboration, please send anyone of us below an email.
 We would like to hear from you.

 Edward Chuah (email: edwardchuah@acm.org)
 James C. Browne (email: browne@cs.utexas.edu)